ICESAT-2HackWeek/preliminary/_episodes/02-JupyterHub-basics.md

 Now you can issue any Linux commands to manage your local file system.

 Now let's clone a repository (Note: we'll be teaching about Git clone during our introductory tutorials).
 This tutorial is built in a repository called "preliminary", so let's try cloning that.
-First, navigate to the repository link [here](https://github.com/ICESAT-2HackWeek/preliminary).
-Next, click on the green "clone or download" button and then copy the url into your clipboard by cliking the copy button:
+First, navigate in a browser on your own computer to the repository link [here](https://github.com/ICESAT-2HackWeek/preliminary).
+Next, click on the green "clone or download" button and then copy the url into your clipboard by clicking the copy button:

 <br>
 <br>